 - Salt and pepper

 - Pat shrimp dry and place in a medium bowl.
-Sprinkle shrimp with Cajun seasoning and paprika; toss to coat.
+Sprinkle shrimp with Cajun seasoning, paprika and cayenne; toss to coat.
 Set aside.

 - In a large skillet over medium heat, sauté bacon until brown and crisp, about 7 minutes.